-A poetic nonfiction picture book about a little-known piece of African American history that captures a human’s capacity to find hope and joy in difficult circumstances and demonstrates how New Orleans’ Congo Square was truly freedom’s heart.
+A poetic nonfiction picture book about a little-known piece of African-American history that demonstrates how New Orleans’ Congo Square was truly freedom’s heart.

 Download the official Freedom in Congo Square Discussion Guide here!

 Praise for Freedom in Congo Square:

 2017 Coretta Scott King Honor Book for Illustration

 School Library Journal Best Book of 2016: Nonfiction

 Kirkus Reviews Best Book of 2016: Picture Book